Evan0789/Meal-Planning-DBMS/README.md

 ## To-Do
 - Currently, the program remakes the database every time its run, causing changes to not be saved.
 This was done for testing purposes, and I intend to change it eventually.
 - I want to add more options, such as being able to generate a single item
-- I want to look at exporting the menu and shopping list into a printable file format
+- I want to add the option of exporting the menu and shopping list into a printable file format